 1. Which efficiency tools will best help them to tackle this waste of time and effort?

-5-S and Visual Management.
+The 80/20 rule, the 5-S tool, inventory management and visual management.
 5-S is the tool for organising the work place so that people do not have to look for things.
 Visual management (large, clear labels) will allow clinical staff to see where things are kept, and also encourage people to re-stock items in the correct place.

 2. It is Saturday night and Dr Prudence is again on call.
 She needs to suture in a chest drain, but cannot find any suture material.
 She again has to go to the store cupboard, but all she finds is a whole shelf full of 3.0 chromic catgut, which she knows is not strong enough, and several boxes of a very tiny eye suture that have all expired.
 What type of wastage is happening here?

 There are 2 types of waste here.
 There is a waste of time as Dr Prudence searches for the correct material while her patient needs his chest drain.
 There is also inventory waste.
 Suture materials are very expensive (particularly the very tiny ones).
 The eye sutures will have to be discarded because they have expired, they should probably not have been in casualty in the first place.
 Chromic catgut is also not a very useful casualty suture, it might be possible to swap it out with the operating theatre but it is quite old fashioned and may also be eventually thrown out.

 3. Which tools will help in this situation?